Sharrnah/stable-diffusion-docker/README.md

-# Docker image for Stable Diffusion
+# Docker for Stable Diffusion

 ## Setup for Windows